gerco/gerco.github.io/_posts/2018-09-11-What-Every-Developer-Must-Know-About-TLS.md

 Privacy by itself is not enough for secure communications.
 An eavesdropper may not be able to listen in on the connection after it's been established, but it's still perfectly possible for a [Man in the Middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) (MITM) to intercept the connection and establish key pairs with both sides of the connection.
 The MITM is then able to decrypt all traffic from Alice and re-encrypt it before sending it off to Bob.
 Alice and Bob are none the wiser without the second important property of TLS: authentication.

 In TLS, authentication is achieved by using certificates (see [X.509](https://en.wikipedia.org/wiki/Certificate_authority)).
 A certificate is simply a **public key** bundled with some information about its owner that is signed by a trusted third party (a [certificate authority](https://en.wikipedia.org/wiki/Certificate_authority)).
 Think of it like a passport, a passport can be used to prove someone's identity because it was issued by a trusted third party (that person's government).

-Alice can prove that her certificate (that contains her public key) is hers because she has the corresponding private key.
-A man in the middle cannot pretend to be Alice because they do not have Alice's private key.

 ## Basics of a TLS connection